noi-techpark/webcomp-routeplanner/README.md

 ## Deployment

-To deploy the webcomponents:
+To deploy the web components:

 - Use the snippets that you will find in the served `work` folder, this will use an internal CDN.
-- Take the production bundle created with the command `yarn bc` and use it as a normal javascrip script.
+- Take the production bundle created with the command `yarn bc` and use it as a normal javascript script.

 In any case I suggest you to check the snippets of the first point.